Skip to content

 The VKPP have published two ground-breaking reports that explore how policing understands the ‘voice of the victim’.
 This is the first known research project to hear directly from those working in policing, to know what helps or hinders them in prioritising, hearing and responding to it.

-Ian Critchley QPM - NPCC lead for Child Protection, Abuse and Investigation explains more about the Voice of the Victim project
+Ian Critchley QPM - former NPCC lead for Child Protection, Abuse and Investigation explains more about the Voice of the Victim project

 Dr Debbie Allnock talks about why the Voice of the Victim project really matters.